Is Having A Retirement Mortgage A Good or Bad Idea?

 The financial wellness of retirees can depend greatly on the percentage of their income they need to spend on housing.
 Typically, a mortgage payment (or rent) is one of the largest budget items for retirees.
 So, carrying a mortgage into retirement can be a significant burden.
 But there can also be good reasons for keeping a mortgage.
 Here are some factors to weigh if you are trying to decide on your best course of action.

-Keep your mortgage into retirement.
+Keeping your mortgage into retirement

 Some situations favor carrying your mortgage into retirement.
 For example, it may make sense if you carry a lot of consumer debt.
 Why?
 The general rule for paying down debt is to tackle the debt with the highest interest rate first.
 Since mortgage rates are usually lower than rates on consumer debt, you may be better off putting your available cash towards paying down credit card balances than trying to pay off your mortgage.
 Likewise, with any other consumer loans, you may have.